johnhaup/dope-map/README.md

 # dope-map

-A wrapper around [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) that uses structural equality for key matching instead of the [SameValueZero algorithm] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map#key_equality).
+A wrapper around [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) that uses structural equality for key matching instead of the [SameValueZero algorithm](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map#key_equality).
 This means that (for example) objects of equal but not referential value will point to the same `DopeMap` entry.
 This can come with a slight performance tradeoff (see [Benchmarks](#benchmarks)), so if your dataset is very large take that into consideration.

 Ships with a hardcoded (dep-free) implementation of [fast-json-stable-stringify](https://github.com/epoberezkin/fast-json-stable-stringify) and [xxhashjs](https://github.com/pierrec/js-xxhash) as its hashing function.
 You can supply a different hashing function in DopeMap's config (as long as it returns a `string` or `number`).